bentoml/BentoML/docs/source/quickstart.rst

 The :code:`@env` decorator specifies the dependencies and environment settings for this prediction service.
 It allows BentoML to reproduce the exact same environment when moving the model and related code to production.
-With the :code:`auto_pip_dependencies=True` flag used in this example, BentoML will automatically figure all the PyPI packages that are required by the prediction service code and pins down their versions.
+With the :code:`infer_pip_packages=True` flag used in this example, BentoML will automatically figure all the PyPI packages that are required by the prediction service code and pins down their versions.